jaysylvester/citizen/README.md

           p#summary #{article.summary}
           #text #{article.text}

-citizen includes can generate content and add it to the view context of your primary controller (article.js in this example) because the primary view is the last to be rendered.
-However, includes are called and rendered asynchronously, so while your _header controller can generate content and add it to the view context of your article controller, don't assume that the other includes' controllers will have access to that data.
-(The option of waterfall execution is being worked on, so this is only true for the time being.)

-citizen includes can also pass all [emitter directives](#emitter-directives) **except for [handoff](#controller-handoff)**.
+citizen includes are self-contained and sandboxed.
+Content you generate in the calling controller isn't passed to its include controllers, and content generated inside an include isn't passed back to the parent. citizen includes also can't make use of cookie, session, redirect, or handoff directives.
+They only use the content directive (to populate their own views), the view directive for setting the view used by the include, and the cache directive for controller caching.

 **A pattern meant to be used as an include can be accessed via HTTP just like any other controller.** You could request the `_head` controller like so: